123kunalmathur/techblogv1/src/posts/2024-02-20-rust-systems-programming.md

 ---

-*Want to dive deeper into Rust?
-Check out my [Rust learning resources](/articles/?tag=rust) or connect with me on [GitHub](https://github.com/alexchen) for code reviews and discussions.*
+*Want to dive deeper into embedded systems with Rust?
+Check out my [embedded systems articles](/articles/?tag=embedded) or connect with me on [GitHub](https://github.com/kunalmathur) for code reviews and discussions.*